walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 installed on every Windows machine) that is well suited for writing code.
 If you don't already have it on your machine, you can [install Notepad++ here][np].
 I recommend using NotePad++ rather than plain old Notepad because it understands Javascript.
+If you prefer coding on a Macintosh, then [TextWrangler][twl] is a good programming editor which also understands Javascript code.

 ### Your First Minecraft Mod!